catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 - C represents RightNoseTs (Right Nose Poke Times)
 - D represents RightRewardTs (Reward Delivered after Active Nose Poke)
 - B represents LeftRewardTs (Interleaved per animal -- probably)
+- N represents duration of left nosepokes (not present in .csv)
+- J represents duration of right nosepokes (not present in .csv)

 In FP Experiments/Behavior/PS,
 - some of the animals have csvs, but are missing the raw MEDPC Files (ex.
 75.214), but some animals do have them (ex.
 110.271)